shaojiawei07/TOCOM-TEM/README.md

 - `CUDA_VISIBLE_DEVICES=0,1 python main_coding_and_inference.py --dataset_path /PATH/TO/Wildtrack_dataset --model_path /PATH/TO/PRETRAINED_MODEL_IN_STEP_ONE/ --epochs 10`

-	- The parameter `model_path` specifies the specifies the path to the pretrained model after Setp 1.
+	- The parameter `model_path` specifies the path to the pretrained model after Setp 1.

 	- The parameter `dataset_path` specifies the path to the dataset.